Harrison1/unrealcpp-com/src/pages/blog/post-45-healthbar-ui.md

 We're done with the `GameMode` files.

 Next, we'll create our `CampFire` actor that will actually apply damage to the player.
 Create a new `C++` actor class and call it **CampFire**.
 In `CampFire.h` we will add our properties and functions that we will be using throughout the `.cpp` file.
-Some things in the `.h` file include the overlap functions, a particle compenent that will be set to our fire partilce later on in the tutorial, properties necessary for tha `ApplyPointDamage` function.
+Some things in the `.h` file include the overlap functions, a particle component that will be set to our fire particle later on in the tutorial, properties necessary for the `ApplyPointDamage` function.
 Below is the final `CampFire.h` file.

 #### CampFile.h
 ```cpp